By

 enter stories through search engines --and not just from the home page of a

-site -- some news Internet companies are also training headline
+site -- news Internet companies are also training headline

 writers to use words that are specific enough that they will be found and